lfex/dockerfiles/README.md

 ## Bonus

-Each image comes with a bonus: a special color LFE REPL banner :-) (free, in every box, kids!)
+Each image comes with a bonus: a special color LFE REPL banner :-)

+(Free!
+One in every box, kids!)

 <img src="resources/images/screenshot.png" />